 Grover lays off employees to reach break-even point

-Berlin-based equipment rental company Grover is laying off quite a few employees.
-This is reported by the Gründerszene.
-According to the report, it is at least 40 employees, or about ten percent of the workforce.
-This previously comprised about 460 people.
+Berlin-based appliance rental company Grover is laying off a number of employees.
+This is reported by start-up scene.
+According to the report, this involves at least 40 employees, i.e. around ten percent of the workforce.
+This previously comprised around 460 people.
 The company itself did not comment on the specific figures.
-A limited reduction in the workforce was necessary because of the "realignment of targets for 2023".
+A limited reduction in the workforce is necessary due to the "realignment of targets for 2023".

-Grover benefited enormously from the Corona pandemic; according to its own figures, the number of customers doubled in 2022 alone.
-Founded in 2015, the company offers more than 5,000 products that customers in Germany, Austria, the Netherlands, Spain and the United States can rent via a platform.
+Grover has benefited enormously from the coronavirus pandemic, with the number of customers doubling in 2022 alone, according to the company.
+Founded in 2015, the company offers more than 5,000 products that customers in Germany, Austria, the Netherlands, Spain and the USA can rent via a platform.

 Newsletter